PVLI-25-26/PVLI-Project/GDD.md

 # Change Room
 **Change Room** – a mechanic that allows the player to move between rooms.
 ## Description
 Each room is hand-crafted and contains one or more doors or paths.
-When the player [[Interaction|interacts with a door]], they are transported to the connected room.
+When the player [interacts with a door](#interaction), they are transported to the connected room.
 The player spawns at the corresponding entry point in the new room, typically the path that leads back to the previous room.

 # Enter and exit the dungeon
 **Enter and Exit the Dungeon** – a mechanic that allows the player to enter and leave the dungeon freely, avoiding any soft-blocks.
 ## Description
 Players will enter and exit the dungeon through specific entrance and exit rooms.
-These rooms will only be used for entering and exiting the dungeon and will not contain any [[Genre and synopsis#Terminology#Room entity|room entities]]
+These rooms will only be used for entering and exiting the dungeon and will not contain any room entities.

-The player can only enter the dungeon from the HUB, and must always have bought a loadout in the [[Shop|equipment shop]] before entering.
+The player can only enter the dungeon from the HUB, and must always have bought a loadout in the [equipment shop](#shop) before entering.
 Once inside, the player will appear in one of the many entrances to the dungeon.

 ![](GDD/Game%20Design%20Document/Images/Examples/HubDesign.PNG)

-When the player exits the dungeon through the exit room, he will return to the HUB and sell all objects in his inventory [[Sell item]].
+When the player exits the dungeon through the exit room, he will return to the HUB and sell all objects in his inventory [Sell item](#sell-item).

 There will be x number of entrances and exits.
 One of the entrances is chosen at random when the player enters the dungeon.
 The player can exit the dungeon through any exit.

 # Pick up items
 **Pick Up Items** – a mechanic that allows the player to collect items found within the dungeon.
 ## Description
-When the player approaches an [[Use Item]] and presses the [[Controls|interaction button]], the [[Interaction]] will pop up, showing basic information of the item and asking the player if they want to pick it up or not.
+When the player approaches an [Use Item](#use-item) and presses the [interaction button](#controls), the [Interaction](#interaction) will pop up, showing basic information of the item and asking the player if they want to pick it up or not.
 If the player decides to pick it up, the item will get added to the item list inside the player's inventory.

 ![](GDD/Game%20Design%20Document/Images/Examples/DialogueSystemExample.png)